Middle Eastern Flatbread With Pulled Pork

 - 2 avocados, halved, stoned and sliced

-Preheat your oven to 220°C (fan 200°C), Gas Mark 7.
+Preheat the oven to 220°C, 200°C Fan , Gas Mark 7.
 Line a roasting tin with foil, large enough to cover the pork later.
 Unroll the joint and place in the roasting tin.

-Take the pork out of the oven, cover with foil and rest for 30 minutes.
-Griddle the flatbreads until golden.
+Remove the pork out of the oven, cover with foil and rest for 30 minutes.
+Heat the flatbreads in a dry but hot griddle or non-stick pan on each side until golden.

 Leaving the pork in its cooking juices, use two forks to shred into chunky pieces.

 Divide the pork among the flatbreads.
 Top with the avocado and red onions then scatter the mint over the top.
-Spoon on the yogurt and sprinkle with paprika to season.
-Serve with a wedge of lemon to squeeze over.
+Spoon on the yogurt and garnish with the ground paprika.
+Serve with a lemon wedge.